 The space vacated by Humber College in 2021 will be reconfigured to provide various large and small multi-purpose spaces.
-The Town's proposed new main library will total up to 16,000 square feet, and include program space, on the ground floor at Alder Street.
+The proposed library expansion will total up to 16,000 square feet, and include program space, on the ground floor at Alder Street.
 On balance, therefore, the co-location of a range of activity/program opportunities under one roof with comparable access to a new pool will prove more beneficial to the Town's senior population.
 An enhanced one-stop recreation hub will be particularly attractive during the fall and winter months when colder temperatures, snow and ice can make travel more difficult.